 Start with a reasonable goal for the survey.
 Do you want insight into future trends?
 Perception of value of current benefits or services?
 Overall satisfaction?
 Maybe you want all of these things, but prioritize and write the survey in a way that will deliver direction for your most urgent desire for insight.
 This helps in the order of the questions as well.
-Think about this as you decide on questions: If they stopped at a question, will the previous questions give me the clues I am looking for?
-People will abandon your survey at some point.
+Think about this as you decide on questions: If they stopped at a question, will the previous questions give you the clues you are looking for?
+A portion of survey recipients will abandon your survey at some point.
 Plan your survey so the most important questions come first.

 Clues and insight, not “answers.”

 Give your survey audience the ability to give you a reaction without investing too much cognitive time on the question.
 “On a scale of 1 to 5, with 5 being the highest, how interesting are the following topics to you” will give you great insight.
-Asking a binary (yes/no) question makes the respondent think in black and white, and could trigger an early abandon.
+Asking a binary (yes/no) question makes the respondent think in black and white, and could trigger them to abandon your survey early.